ModelEarth/community/README.md

 And/or <a href="https://www.apollographql.com/docs/apollo-server/">Apollo</a> GraphQL for faster dev than the point-to-point nature of REST endpoints.
 -->

 ## VI.
-React - Last Airbender Interface Team
+React - Last Airbender Interface

 ### React and Material UI